Skip to content

 7. Slot Canyon Adventures

-Exploring a slot canyon is the ultimate wet adventure in southwestern Utah.
+Exploring a slot canyon is the ultimate water adventure in southwestern Utah.
 Canyoneering, the art of descending narrow canyons sliced into bedrock, combines elements of climbing, hiking, and swimming to explore these dramatic destinations.
 The Zion area features stunning canyons that range from difficult hiking to technical challenges.
 If you’re a canyoneering newbie or don’t have the skills and equipment to navigate slot canyons, your best bet is to hire a local guiding service like Zion Adventure Company.
 Yankee Doodle Hollow, the best slot near St. George, has a big rappel and gorgeous narrow passages.
 Nearby is Bitter Creek, a short beginner canyon.
 Off I-17 north of St. George is the narrows of Kanarra Creek, a deep gorge with waterfalls, a tumbling creek, and colorful cliffs.
 Other good slots outside Zion National Park include the Middle Fork of Taylor Creek, Spring Creek, and Water Canyon.
-Wherever you go, be sure to wear sandals or water shoes—and prepare to get wet.
+Wherever you go, be sure to wear sandals or water shoes—and prepare to get wet during these water adventures.